phetsims/phet-info/doc/coding-conventions.md

 }
 ```

-Pattern 1: This pattern uses 2 references to the same Property instance.
+**Pattern 1**: This pattern uses 2 references to the same Property instance.
 The public reference is read-only for getting the value.
 The private reference is for setting and resetting the instance internal to the class.
 The convention is for the private field
 name to begin with an underscore (`_positionProperty`).